Medical Device Reimbursement Do’s and Don’ts

 Company C developed a platform that could be used for a few applications.
 The company invited Mediclever to develop and implement its reimbursement strategy, while its pivotal trial, focused on Application I, was underway.

 Mediclever's assessment discovered that if the company proceeded with the current Application I, the likelihood for reimbursement was low and might only be granted in five to ten years at a considerable investment.
-On the other hand, if the company used the same device for Application II, immediately upon receipt of the CE mark, the device would be reimbursed at a lucrative rate.
-Obviously, the company realized that by continuing with Application I, the company would probably not survive to reach profitability.

 Consequently, the company abandoned Application I and is currently selling its product, under existing reimbursement mechanisms, for Application II.